 Main thoughtfulness when getting on upon a VAT performance project is:

-• An early on a review of the requisite and accessibility to power external resources (such as VAT specialists, IT systems and business analysts as well as project management consultants); upon which the necessary resources should be procured early.
+- An early review of the requisite and accessibility to power external resources (such as VAT specialists, IT systems and business analysts as well as project management consultants); upon which the necessary resources should be procured early.

-• An early assessment of an impact the introduction of VAT may have on your cross border transactions and GCC trade as well as any impact on pricing, customers, vendors, intermediaries, capital expenditure planning and your supply chain
+- An early assessment of the impact the introduction of VAT may have on your cross border transactions and GCC trade as well as any impact on pricing, customers, vendors, intermediaries, capital expenditure planning and your supply chain

 How does VAT work?

-How does VAT work?
-A VAT registered businesses charge and add VAT to the value of goods and services they supply.
+A VAT registered businesses charge and adds VAT to the value of goods and services they supply.
 Such businesses can also reclaim VAT incurred on goods and services acquired for business purposes (subject to some restrictions) such as the purchase of raw materials and other consumables used for the purposes of business.
 For imports, VAT is charged at the first point of entry into home consumption (when customs duty may also apply).

 Let’s use an example to understand how VAT works.